gardener/gardener/docs/development/monitoring-stack.md

 2. Make sure that newly added tests succeed.
 See above.

-## Adding Grafana Dashboards
+## Adding Plutono Dashboards

-The dashboard definition files are located in `charts/seed-monitoring/charts/grafana/dashboards`.
+The dashboard definition files are located in `charts/seed-monitoring/charts/plutono/dashboards`.
 Every dashboard needs its own file.

 If you are adding a new component dashboard please also update the overview dashboard by adding a chart for its current up/down status and with a drill down option to the component dashboard.